Coarse assembly maps: Comparison of coarse homology theories

 \end{prop}

-\begin{proof} Since both sides of the equivalence are coarsely invariant we can assume that $X$ is a countable bornological coarse space of strongly bounded geometry.
-Then for every entourage $U$ of $X$ the complex $P_{U}(X)$ is a countable, locally finite, finite-dimensional simplicial complex.
+\begin{proof} Since $(\Sigma E(*)\wedge \Sigma^{\infty}_{+})^{\lf}\circ F_{\cC,\cU/2}$ is by Lemma \ref{fiweofwefewfewfewf} an open local homology theory, it can be composed with the open version $\bP^{o}$.
+Since both sides of the equivalence are coarsely invariant we can assume that $X$ is a bornological coarse space of strongly bounded geometry.
+Then for every entourage $U$ of $X$ the complex $P_{U}(X)$ is a locally finite, finite-dimensional simplicial complex.
 Hence by Proposition \ref{fifowefweewfwef} we get an equivalence